rocket/rocket/README.md

 [SDL](http://www.libsdl.org/) and [BASS](http://www.un4seen.com/) libraries
 and includes.

-If you're using VS2013 or above, this should happen automatically, as these libraries are consumed through NuGet.
+If you're using Microsoft Visual Studio 2013 or above, this should happen automatically, as these libraries are consumed through NuGet.

 The header files and libraries can be installed local to the project by copying all .lib-files to the `example_bass/lib/`, all .h files to